Munene19/quotes/README.md

 # Quotes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.
+## Author information.
+ - Mike munene

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Technology Used

+ - HTML-We used html for displaying the content.
+ - CSS-We used css and bootstrap for styling the front-end of the website and making the landing page.
+ - Angular-We used Angular framework

 ## Code scaffolding